yinjjiew/yinjjiew.github.io/_projects/openclawrl.md

 ##### Why Fully Asynchronous Matters

-{% include figure.html path="assets/img/openclawrlasync.png" title="" class="img-fluid rounded z-depth-1" %}
+{% include figure.html path="assets/img/openclawrlasync.png" title="" class="img-fluid rounded z-depth-1 w-75 mx-auto d-block" %}

-If a learning system slows down the product, breaks the API, or interrupts the user, it is not ready for real deployment.
+You don't want a learning system slows down the product, breaks the API, or interrupts the user.
 That is why OpenClaw-RL is built around a **fully asynchronous RL framework** that decouples **OpenClaw**, **policy serving**, **PRM / judge models**, and **training workers**, so they do not block one another.
 As soon as enough usable trajectories have been collected, training starts automatically in the background, while the live agent continues serving requests as usual.
 Rollout, scoring, and gradient updates proceed concurrently, which means optimization continuously improves the model without interrupting the actual use of the agent.

 <br>
 <br>

 ##### Training Method 1: Binary Reward from User and Environment Feedback

 Our first training path converts naturally occurring user or environment feedback into a simple binary process reward.
 For each main-line turn, the policy model generates a response and records token-level log-probabilities; when the next user or environment message arrives, we treat it as feedback on the previous turn.
-A **Process Reward Model (PRM)** evaluates the pair multiple times, votes whether the previous response was good, bad, or neutral, and uses the majority vote as the scalar reward for that turn.
+A Process Reward Model (PRM) evaluates the pair multiple times, votes whether the previous response was good, bad, or neutral, and uses the majority vote as the scalar reward for that turn.

 $$
 r \in \{-1, 0, +1\}